 - Allow your mind and body to relax.

 - Let thoughts come and go as they do, without forcing or controlling.

 - Repeat gently and lightly for 10 minutes or more.
 (For experienced ones some recommend twice a day for 30 minutes or once daily for 45 minutes.)

 Essentially Acem and TM offer the same basic technique with slight modifications here and there.
 However the two organizations do have some considerable differences when it comes to the business side of things, i.e. the prices and type of organizations that are behind them.

 In its early days, TM was taught by donation or on a sliding scale based on income.
 Today, TM is quite pricey at $960 dollars for adults, $480 for full-time college students and $360 for high school students to enroll in a beginner’s course at any TM Center in the United States.
 Mahesh Yogi made a public address in the mid 1990s stating that the technique should primarily be taught to wealthy leaders in order to enact maximum change in society.
 Immediately, TM centers worldwide raised their prices substantially.

-In contrast, because Acem meditation teachers are unpaid volunteers, their courses are much more affordable.
+In contrast, because Acem is for the most past a nonprofit organization and the meditation teachers are generally unpaid volunteers, their courses are much more affordable.
 The beginner’s course is $95 in the US, advanced meditation courses are $60 and most group meetings are either $5 or free.